titonbarua/sphotik/README.md

-# Sphotiklib: Avro-like Bangla phonetic parser in Python
+# Sphotik, an IBus engine for phonetic Bangla typing in Linux

-This is the core library used by 'Sphotik', an IBus input method engine for Linux, ( yet to be ) written in Python.

-# Usage

-The usage is best explained with some code.
-Please look at the `example.py`.
+Sphotik is a phonetic Bangla parser, in spirit of the famous Avro keyboard.